Fahim-99/Manual-Testing-Assignment/README.md

 ## Bug Reports

-The `Bug_Reports.xlsx` file logs all identified bugs, providing detailed information for each bug.
+The `3.
+Bug_Reports.xlsx` file logs all identified bugs, providing detailed information for each bug.
 This helps in tracking the progress of bug resolution and ensures accountability.

 ### Columns
 - **ID**: Unique identifier for the bug.